Live dealers: how it works

 - Recording all translations

-- Algorithms for synchronizing rates and results
+- Algorithms for synchronizing bets and results

 How the game happens (using roulette as an example)

-2. Dealer launches ball in roulette
+2. Dealer launches roulette ball

 3. The camera captures the movement of the ball